This post may contain affiliate links. Please read my disclosure.

 I don't recommend it.
 They are best served hot so the sugar is warm and gooey and the dough is warm and chewy.
 However, technically it can be eaten cold, I just don't find it to be very appetizing that way.

-Yes!
-Wrap the Hotteok in plastic wrap then store in a freezer safe bag for up to 3 months.
+To freeze: wrap the Hotteok in plastic wrap then store in a freezer safe bag for up to 3 months.
 Reheat it in a 350 degree oven until warmed through, about 10 -15 minutes.

 More Favorite Korean Recipes

-- Korean Rice Bowls;
+- Korean Rice Bowls

-- Grilled Korean Beef;
+- Korean Sweet Potatoes

-- Korean Beef Nachos;
+- Korean Purple Rice

-- Tteokbokki (Korean Rice Cakes);
+- Tteokbokki (Korean Rice Cakes)

 Browse ALL the Korean Recipes!